TimSusa/aptly_api_cli/README.md

 snapshots or packages, etc. pp

-You can make either use of the aptly_api_request.py as a starting point for your own application or just use the cli (aptly_api_cli.py) bundled with this repository to execute your requests via command line.
+You can make either use of the aptly_api_request.py as a starting point for your own application or just use the cli (aptly_api_cli.py) bundled with this repository to execute your requests via command line or run scripts, calling the cli, integrated into a CI Workflow.

 # Installation

 # Get started